broccolijs/broccoli-persistent-filter/README.md

 * `outputEncoding`: The character encoding used for writing output files after processing (default: `'utf8'`).
 For binary files, pass `null` and return a `Buffer` object from `processString`.
+* `ignoreEmptyFiles` boolean flag to not include any empty (regular) files in the resulting transform node.
+If you return an empty string as output from `processString`, the file will not be included in the resulting node.
+Empty directories are not affected.
 * `name`, `annotation`: Same as [broccoli-plugin](https://github.com/broccolijs/broccoli-plugin#new-plugininputnodes-options);
   see there.